 CFO or his designate

-The CFO or his designate shall report to the AC on the: -
+The CFO of the Company or his designate shall report to the AC on the: -

-- significant non-audit services rendered to WZ by the EA; and
+- significant non-audit services rendered to WZS by the EA; and

 - the fees paid or payable to the EA for non-audit services.

-The Finance Department shall monitor compliance of this Policy and report to the AC any breach of the provisions contained in this Policy.
+The Finance Department of WZS and its subsidiaries shall monitor compliance of this Policy and periodically report to the AC.
+Any breach of the provisions contained in this Policy shall be promptly reported to the AC.

 Review of the Policy